igaro/app/README.md

 Documentation is online and also forms the basis of the github repo you download locally.
 You'll instantly have an App to modify to your own requirements, ready to deploy anywhere

-## Igaro 1.00 Beta Merged!

-The igaro100 branch had pulled too far ahead of master and has been merged.
-Module documentation is still being updated.
-Translators are required - can you help?

 ## Overview

 [http://app.igaro.com/overview](http://app.igaro.com/overview)